NimratMudhar/Covid-19-Data-Exploration.sql/README.md

 ## Dataset

 The dataset used for this project contains COVID-19 data, including information about confirmed cases, people vaccinated, time periods, and deaths in different regions.
-The data is structured and can be loaded into a SQL database for analysis.
+The dataset was taken from [Our World In Data](https://ourworldindata.org/covid-deaths) The data is structured and can be loaded into a SQL database for analysis.
  - [CovidDeaths.xlsx](https://github.com/NimratMudhar/Data-Analytics-Projects/blob/main/CovidDeaths.xlsx)
  - [CovidVaccinations.xlsx](https://github.com/NimratMudhar/Data-Analytics-Projects/blob/main/CovidVaccinations.xlsx)